 - You can set up the SLAT as a Grantor Trust, so the trust’s income is reported on your return, which is essentially an ongoing Gift Tax-free transfer.

-What are the Spousal Lifetime Access Trust disadvantages?
+What is the List of Spousal Lifetime Access Trust Disadvantages?

-- If you divorce, the assets in your spouses’s trust will be unavailable to you.
+- If you divorce, the assets in your spouses’ trust will be unavailable to you.

 - If your partner dies, you may also have no access to the property in your partner’s trust.